-5 Best Paper for Prismacolor Pencils in 2019 Reviewed - Architecture Lab
+5 Best Paper For Prismacolor Pencils | Reviews + Guide

 Experience

 The quality of this paper is outstanding.
-From the texture to the weight, everything feels top notch.
+From the texture to the weight, everything feels top-notch.
 Erasing on this paper is blemish-free, even after doing so several times.

 The specific product we are reviewing here is extra white.
 But you have the choice of going something less bright and traditionally white if you may desire to do so.
 Both variants have the same weight and quality to it, so the purchase depends only on your preference.

-You can also choose what kind of surface you want – rough, hot press and cold press.
+You can also choose what kind of surface you want – rough, hot press, or cold press.
 Any surface would work fine with Prismacolor but we love the rough one because of how well the pigments stick to the paper.

-Because it is so thick, this paper is amazing for working with watercolors – especially, cold press because of the texture – but it’s not full proof.
+Because it is so thick, this paper is amazing for working with watercolors – especially, cold press because of the texture – but it’s not foolproof.
 So, be careful to not use an excess of water, otherwise the paper will warp.

 - Very heavy paper, rated at 300 gsm